Jason Isley

 We aim to combine photographs, citizen science, and computer algorithms to identify individual leatherbacks to understand patterns of range-wide connectivity.
 We rely on contributions from colleagues ‘on-the-ground’ – or in the water – and try to maximize the value of face-to-face interactions with leatherbacks around the world.
 The dataset collected by various groups of individual leatherbacks will be the first used to develop computer algorithms for automatic individual identification using the white spots on the sides of the face of a leatherback.
 This is a pilot project and is in its trial phase.

-Bycatch Reduction - Ecuador
+Iluminar el Mar Bycatch Reduction in Ecuador

 Working to prevent the extirpation of East Pacific leatherbacks